GammaTauAI/opentau/README.md

 }
 ```

 Note that TypeScript's inference type annotated non let-bound arrow functions, while our system didn't.
-We believe that these functions should be left untyped, as the signature of the function that calls them should be typed, and TypeScript should enforce those rules.
-In essence, our system does not replace TypeScript's type-inference, it works with it.
+We believe that these functions should be left untyped, as the signature of the function that calls them should be typed, and TypeScript's type-inference should enforce those rules.
+Our system will not battle with TypeScript's type-inference, it will try to work alongside it.
+Additionally, our system will not perform any type-migrations, i.e. it will not change already defined types.
+This is to further enforce the coalition between our system and TypeScript's.